gendercomics/website/src/intl/en/pageTeam.md

     michael:
       name: Michael Litschauer
       textLead: >
+        **Michael Litschauer**
+      textAbout: >
         **Michael Litschauer** is an experienced developer and project leader.
 A person who understands to lead agile development processes in a calm and pragmatic way.
-      textAbout: >
-        tbd
       email: michael.litschauer@gmail.com
       linkedIn: michael-litschauer-79382689